beta-europe/www.beta-europe.org/_pages/contact.md

 We encourage you to join our network since you will benefit from BETA's support as well as all other MEU partners' experiences.

-To know more about our partnership programme, you can contact our Head of Concept and Partnerships, Ms. Hanna Pieńczykowska - [h.pienczykowska@beta-europe.org](h.pienczykowska@beta-europe.org)
+To know more about our partnership programme, you can contact our Head of Concept and Partnerships, Mr. Rémi Carton - [r.carton@beta-europe.org](h.pienczykowska@beta-europe.org)